bsweeyee/fggp23-network-unity/FGGP23_NC2/documentation.md

     - Tap word popup and sync message

 # TODO
-[ ] Display Debug Logs on game builds ( to check for error in network ids etc.)
+[o] Display Debug Logs on game builds ( to check for error in network ids etc.)
-[ ] Spawn Network Objects in their correct respective positions
+[o] Spawn Network Objects in their correct respective positions
     - OwnerClientId is probably always the same ( Belongs to Server in a Server authoritative system ).
 To get the id of the Client who RPC-ed, we need to send that information in the RPC itself
 [ ] Setup LocalGame States
-[ ] Setup NetworkUnit States
+[o] Setup NetworkUnit States

 # Documentation